redsn0w422/redsn0w422.github.io/_drafts/custom-blog.markdown

 Don't get me wrong, Jekyll is great.

-But wouldn't it be awesome if you saw `don't get me wrong, but jekyll is great` _somewhere_ on the blog before clicking on this post?
+But wouldn't it be awesome if you saw `Don't get me wrong, but Jekyll is great` _somewhere_ on the blog before clicking on this post?

 That's why I decided to create my own static site generator, partially because I want to have